Dental emergency after clinic operating hours:

 When a ‘dental emergency’ can wait…

 Not all toothaches require immediate treatment.
-Most toothaches can be managed with over-the-counter painkillers and can be seen the next day during normal operating hours.
+Most toothaches can be managed with over-the-counter painkillers and can be seen the next day at a dental clinic during normal operating hours.
 Painkillers (e.g. aspirin) should never be placed against the gums of the offending tooth as it may cause gum tissues to be burnt.

 - Please kindly check with your insurer if you can claim for your emergency dental bill.